hoffr/UsefulAHKScripts/README.md

 # UsefulAHKScripts
 Make the Windows desktop experience tolerable

-Compile these scripts easily by installing [AutoHotkey](autohotkey.com)
+Run these scripts easily by installing [AutoHotkey](autohotkey.com) and double clicking the downloaded .ahk file